kbridson/rails-demos-and-deets-2021-test/demo-01-dev-env-setup.md

 1. In the terminal, type Ctrl-C to halt the Rails server (that is, press and hold the Ctrl key and then click the 'C' key).

-1. Enter the command `exit` to logout of the VM.
+1. Enter the command `exit` to logout of the VM (and optionally close the terminal window/tab).

-1. Enter the command `vagrant halt` to shut down the VM.

 1. In the other terminal, type Ctrl-C to halt fsnotify.

+1. Enter the command `vagrant halt` to shut down the VM (and optionally close the terminal window/tab).

-To restart the VM, run `vagrant up` to start it up (should be much faster than last time) and run `vagrant ssh` in a new terminal to log in again.
+To restart the VM, run `vagrant up` in the `workspace` folder on the host OS (should be much faster than last time), and run `vagrant ssh` in a new terminal window/tab to log in again.